Star-Spangled Banner National Historical Trail

 Erected by National Park Service-United States Department of the Interior.

 Location.
 39° 3.228′ N, 76° 13.332′ W. Marker is in Rock Hall, Maryland, in Kent County.
 Marker is on Eastern Neck Road.
+The marker is located in the Eastern Neck Wildlife Refuge.
 Touch for map.
-The marker is located in the Eastern Neck Wildlife Refuge.
 Marker is in this post office area: Rock Hall MD 21661, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Long Distance Travelers (approx. 0.6 miles away); Birds of Prey-Hunters in the Sky (approx. 0.6 miles away); Wickliffe (approx. 2.4 miles away); Bowlingly (approx. 5˝ miles away); a different marker also named Bowlingly (approx. 5˝ miles away); Surprise at Queenstown (approx. 5.6 miles away); Colonial Courthouse (approx. 5.6 miles away); Queenstown (approx. 5.6 miles away).
 Touch for a list and map of all markers in Rock Hall.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 6, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 199 times since then and 21 times this year.
+It was originally submitted on February 6, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 243 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on February 6, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.